InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

 ## Configuration

-This part contains the general settings of the simulation and the pressure solver.
+This part contains the general settings of the simulation and the pressure solvers.
+For each pressure solver you can add a block with the name of the method (e.g. 'DFSPH') and define the corresponding parameters in this block.

 Example code:
 ```json